MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/slaitem-not-mapped-to-sla-instance.md

 ## Cause

-This will happen when SLA Instances associated with Entity/Case records doesn’t have SLA Item Id filled.
+This will happen when SLA instances associated with Entity/Case records doesn’t have SLA item Id filled.
 These might be legacy SLA instances still attached with case but not in cancelled state.

 ## Resolution

 To solve this issue,
-First verify in Support Org that record updates which are having errors, does have SLA instances with SLA Item null.
+First verify in Support Org that record updates which are having errors, does have SLA instances with SLA item null.
-Users can search for the slakpiinstances from advanced find using the filter for SLA Item is null and the SLA with the Id mentioned in the telemetry error.
+Users can search for the slakpiinstances from advanced find using the filter for SLA item is null and the SLA with the Id mentioned in the telemetry error.
-1. If the SLA Items are no longer present on the slakpiinstances, the current mitigation would be either to update slakpiinstances with cancelled status or to delete the slakpiinstances.
-(If you aware then can update SLA Item id as well)
+1. If the SLA items are no longer present on the slakpiinstances, the current mitigation would be either to update slakpiinstances with cancelled status or to delete the slakpiinstances.
+(If you aware then can update SLA item id as well)
 2. Please follow the mitigation steps on support/lower env where the issue is repro and after confirmation try on the affected org.

 > [!NOTE]